Urbanista’s new ‘Los Angeles’ headphones are solar powered

 (Image credit: press)

 Swedish technology brand Urbanista is trying to do something a little bit different.
-The company’s line-up is characterised by bold colours and a simple city-based naming system, from the ultra-simple polychromatic wires of the ‘San Francisco’ earbuds through to the more sophisticated active noise cancelling over-ear ‘New York’ and ‘Miami’ models.
+The company’s line-up is characterised by bold colours and a simple city-based naming system, from the ultra-simple polychromatic wires of the ‘San Franciscoearbuds through to the more sophisticated active noise cancelling over-ear ‘New York’ and ‘Miami’ models.

 The company’s newest product is dubbed ‘Los Angeles’, an appropriately sun-drenched destination for a pair of wireless headphones that can be charged using the sun.
 We spoke to Anders Andreen, Urbanista’s founder and CEO, about this new approach to power-saving technology and attention to detail.
 ‘We make products for modern urbanists,’ says Andreen.
 ‘Our brand, products, and packaging must all stand out, just like a fashion brand.
-These headphones have to be something you want to wear.’
+These over-ear headphones have to be something you want to wear.’
 Citing inspiration from sportswear brands like Nike and Adidas, instead of the usual Silicon Valley suspects, Andreen also emphasises how important it is for Urbanista’s products to stay affordable.

 Los Angeles headphones in Midnight Black